yasindevops/Project-106B-angular-project/README.md

 ### Step1:

-- First get Gitcommit credentials from IAM
+- First get Gitcommit credentials from IAM.
-- Go to IAM and Click "Users >>>>> Select user---->>Security Credential--->> HTTPS Git credentials for AWS CodeCommit"
+- Go to IAM and Click "Users >>>>> Select user---->>Security Credential--->> HTTPS Git credentials for AWS CodeCommit".

-- Click on "Generate credentials"
+- Click on "Generate credentials".
 - Download the .csv file .
-- We'll use this credentials via Git
+- We'll use this credentials via Git.

 ### Step2:

-- Unzip the Angular on desktop
+- Unzip the Angular on desktop.
-- open the "my-angular-project" folder via gitbash
+- open the "my-angular-project" folder via gitbash.
-- then do the settings with following commands
+- then do the settings with following commands.

 ```
 git status